nadrino/kotor-walkthrough/kotor/walkthrough/048_Tatooine.md

 ## End Tatooine

+- Make the LS violet + take jedi armor now
 - Mission + Bastila
 - Czerka (SAVE)
 	- Gaffi sticks
 	- Yes, here it is.
 	- **[Persuade] For a bit more I could maintain my vigilance in the future.**
+- Reask
 	- Gafifi again
 	- Goodbye.
+(1550c)
 - **Griff**
 	- Come on, Griff, get to the point.
 	- So you want to open a bar?
 	- **That's what you get for dealing with the Exchange.**
 - Resell the evaporator?
 Could not find on XBox ?
+Nether on Switch (but looted before)
 	- Buy mesh underlay -> armor improvement
-	- All life support packs -> les moins chers avec ceux au spatioport (_https://strategywiki.org/wiki/Star_Wars:_Knights_of_the_Old_Republic/Medical_items_)
+	- All life support packs -> the cheapest in the game with the one at the spaceport (_https://strategywiki.org/wiki/Star_Wars:_Knights_of_the_Old_Republic/Medical_items_)
 - Outside
 	- Talk with Mission (LSP)
 		- **You can't turn your back on your own brother!**